Setting ever higher targets for reducing environmental impact at each stage

 - Toner cartridges, drum units, and label writer tape cassettes consumed in Japan: Brother's own collection and recycling system is in place.

 - Toner and ink cartridges consumed outside Japan: Collection and recycling systems have been introduced in more than 40 countries and regions.

 - In Europe, products are collected and recycled in accordance with the WEEE Directive.
 In Australia and New Zealand, products are collected and recycled on a voluntary basis.
 Regarding corporate customers in Japan, used Brother products (fax machines, printers, and All-in-Ones) are collected and recycled in collaboration with business partners.

 [Brother's activities] Conducting eco activities through the Bellmark campaign (Japan)

-Brother Sales, Ltd. joined the Bellmark campaign in April 2011 in order to (i) actively participate in social contribution activities via support for education and (ii) improve the collection rate of used cartridges and promote recycling.
+Brother Sales, Ltd. joined the Bellmark campaign in order to (i) actively participate in social contribution activities via support for education and (ii) improve the collection rate of used cartridges and promote recycling.